tmux-plugins/tmux-prefix-highlight/README.md

 set -g status-right '#{prefix_highlight} | %a %Y-%m-%d %H:%M'
 ```

+The plugin can also be configured to show when copy mode is active; see the
+**Configurations** section for details.

 ### Installation with Tmux Plugin Manager (recommended)

 Add plugin to the list of TPM plugins: